daya0576/beaverhabits/README.md

 # What's New in This Fork

-## Enhanced API Support
+## Enhanced Features

+This fork adds several powerful enhancements:

+1. **List Support**: Organize habits into custom lists for better organization
+2. **Weekly Goals**: Set target number of completions per week for each habit
+3. **Quick Filtering**: Filter habits by first letter for faster access
-This fork adds powerful API endpoints for managing habits and lists.
+4. **Enhanced API Support**: Powerful API endpoints for managing habits and lists.
 See [API Documentation](API.md) for detailed information about available endpoints and usage examples.

 # Derivatives